-Before they were business partners,

-Bisaillon, Akemann, and Hilding knew each

-other simply as good friends with a long
+Before they were business partners, Bisaillon, Akemann, and Hilding knew each other simply as good friends with a long history.

-history.
+Next spring, the IWU friends will open a new, 17,300-square-foot location in the ground floor of Tribune Tower on Michigan Avenue, a hugely ambitious undertaking for three guys who are fairly new to the restaurant game.
+Akemann and Hilding opened Trace, a bar in Chicago's Wrigleyville neighborhood, in 2001.
 The Boundary, their first restaurant, was launched in 2007, shortly after Bisaillon joined Bottleneck, bringing 19 years of experience at an investment firm and a corporate dynamic to a small company that was ready to grow.